pravin-vaz/cardboardtronics/README.md

 ## Acknowledgments

-A special thanks for the [Pacific Science Center Tinker Tank](https://www.pacificsciencecenter.org/tinker-tank/) team at the Pacific Science Center in Seattle.
+A special thanks for the [Pacific Science Center Tinker Tank](https://www.pacificsciencecenter.org/tinker-tank/) team at the Pacific Science Center in Seattle and [Microsoft](https://github.com/Microsoft/cardboard-circuits)

 ## License

 MIT

-## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.